Annual Survey of Research and Development of Canadian Private Non-profit Organizations (RDNP)

-Detailed information for 2015
+Detailed information for 2019

-Data release - September 15, 2017
+Data release - June 4, 2021

-The concepts and definitions employed in the collection and dissemination of research and development (R&D) data are provided in the Frascati Manual 2015, published by the Organisation for Economic Cooperation and Development (OECD, 2015).
+The concepts and definitions employed in the collection and dissemination of R&D data are provided in the Frascati Manual 2015, published by the Organisation for Economic Cooperation and Development (OECD, 2015).
 According to this definition:

 "Research and experimental development (R&D) comprise creative and systematic work undertaken in order to increase the stock of knowledge - including knowledge of humankind, culture and society - and to devise new applications of available knowledge."